statengeneraal/laws-markdown/verdrag/international/convention/for/safe/containers/(csc)/BWBV0003233/README.md

 ### CHAPTER  IV

-####- REGULATIONS FOR APPROVAL OF EXISTING CONTAINERS AND NEW CONTAINERS NOT APROVED AT THE TIME OF MANUFACTURE
+####REGULATIONS FOR APPROVAL OF EXISTING CONTAINERS AND NEW CONTAINERS NOT APPROVED AT TIME OF MANUFACTURE

 ### Regulation  9

-####Approval of Existing Containers
+####Approval of existing containers

 1. If, within 5 years from the date of entry into force of the present Convention, the owner of an existing container presents the following information to an Administration: